afourmy/pyNMS/README.md

 ![Failure simulation](https://github.com/mintoo/networks/raw/master/Readme/images/failure_simulation.PNG)

 ## Advanced algorithms

+Four algorithms have been implemented to find the shortest path between two devices:
+- Dijkstra and A* algorithm
+- Bellman-Ford algorithm
+- Floyd-Warshall algorithm
+- Shortest path with linear programming (GLPK)

 The transportation problem consists in finding the best way to carry traffic flows through the network.
 It has a number of variations (maximum flow, minimum-cost flow, traffic-demand constrained flow, etc).